sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-03/README.md

 ## Put it to the test

 The Tic-Tac-Toe game contract supports two players.
 The contract needs to save the addresses of the two players.
-After the contract runs, the contract automatically sends the locked bitcoin to the winner.
-[1]
+After the contract runs, the contract automatically sends the locked bitcoin to the winner unless the game ends in draw.

 1. Define two attributes `alice` and `bob`, the data types are both `PubKey`.

-[1]: It may also be divided equally between two players.